 After breakfast, you will enjoy an excursion to the Giza pyramids of Cheops, Chephren, and Mycerinus.
 Then proceed to visit the Great Sphinx with a lion's body, dating back to the time of Chephren.
 The Giza Plateau is about 30 minutes from Cairo where your Egyptologist guide will provide a fascinating introduction to the three pyramids: Cheops, Khafre, and Menakaure.
 You will have free time to enter the burial chambers of the pyramids (optional, for an additional cost); however, your guide is not allowed to enter with you to avoid overcrowding.
 You may also go on a camel ride around the pyramids area (optional, for an additional cost).
 After visiting the pyramids, you will continue across the plateau for a photo opportunity of the three pyramids rising from the sands with the Cairo skyline in the background.
 A short drive to the city side of the plateau finds you standing at the feet of the Sphinx, for thousands of years the enigmatic symbol of Egypt.
 Also in Giza.
 Your final stop is Sakkara which is home to Egypt&rsquo's oldest pyramid.
 The Step Pyramid was built in 2650 B.C.
 After your guide provides a brief history of this famous pyramid, you will have free time to explore it on your own.
 In addition, you will have the chance to visit a Papyrus Institute to see how this famous artwork is made and have a chance to purchase genuine items if you wish.
 After the conclusion of your tour, you will drive back to your hotel for drop-off.
 Overnight in Cairo.

-After breakfast , you will be met and assisted by your Egyptologist guide who will take you to embark your Nile cruise for the next 4 days, 3 nights.
-Later you will go to an exciting tour to the world famous High Dam that was an engineering miracle when it was built in the 1960s.
-Then you will take a motor-boat that will take you to the island of Egilka to visit the majestic Philae temple that was dedicated to the Goddesses Isis.
+After breakfast, you will be met and assisted by your Egyptologist guide who will take you to embark on your Nile cruise for the next 4 days, and 3 nights.
+Later you will go on an exciting tour to the world-famous High Dam which was an engineering miracle when it was built in the 1960s.
+Then you will take a motorboat that will take you to the island of Egilka to visit the majestic Philae temple that was dedicated to the Goddesses Isis.
 Overnight on board the cruise.

 The relocation of the temples was necessary to avoid their being submerged during the creation of Lake Nasser, the massive artificial water reservoir formed after the building of the Aswan High Dam on the Nile River.
 Abu Simbel remains one of Egypt's top tourist attractions.
 With your qualified Egyptologist as your guide, you will enjoy a personalized visit to the temples of Abu Simbel.
 With its four rock-hewn pharaohs, your guide will explain the history behind this magnificent site, including how the temples were discovered by accident in 1813.
 Due to the large number of visitors to Abu Simbel, guides are not permitted inside either of the two temples you will visit.

-Following your visit to Abu Simbel, you will return to Aswan then sailing to Kom Ombo.
+Following your visit to Abu Simbel, you will return to Aswan and then sail to Kom Ombo.
 After breakfast on board the cruise, you will be escorted by your Egyptologist guide to visit the Kom Ombo temple, which is dedicated to the crocodile-headed God of fertility and creator of the world.
-Following this, you will have lunch on board your cruise with leisure time while sailing to Edfu to explore Edfu's Temple of Horus.
-The cruise will then continue the down to Luxor.
+Following this, you will have lunch onboard your cruise with leisure time while sailing to Edfu to explore Edfu's Temple of Horus.
+The cruise will then continue down to Luxor.
 After having afternoon tea served on the sundeck, you will have dinner.
 Overnight on board the cruise.